 To offer students the best training environment and tools possible while providing fun and adventure.
 We want our students to leave with plenty of stories to tell their friends, new skills, a better understanding of our flying environment, and a yearning for more.
 Students will be treated with respect.
 They will never be rushed, or yelled at.
 Safety will NOT be compromised.

 Have you ever dreamed of flying floats?
 Get your seaplane rating here, on one of Alabama's beautiful lakes.
 In a typical two-day course you'll fly 2 to 3 hours a day, and there's no FAA written exam.
-Getting your WaterWings counts as a bi-annual flight review; if you already have your rating, we can help you keep your sea legs, too, with recurrency training.
-We operate an Aviat Husky on Wipline 2100 amphibious floats.
-It is a very sweet nearly open-air experience.
+Getting your WaterWings counts as a bi-annual flight review.
+If you already have your rating, we can help you keep your sea legs, too, with recurrency training.
+We operate an Aviat Husky on Wipline 2100 amphibious floats, as well as two Super Petrels, a couple of Aircams, and a couple of Grumman Widgeons.

 WaterWings has two new 2021/2022 Super Petrel LS Turbos.
-These i are flying boats.
-The Super Petrel is a biplane, an amphibian, and a light-sport aircraft.
-The light sport part of it means that if you really hate checkrides with examiners two of our instructors can fly with you and get you the Light Sport rating.
+These are flying boats.
+The Super Petrel is a biplane, an amphibian, a light-sport aircraft, and a hoot to fly.
+The light sport part of it means that if you really hate checkrides with examiners two of our instructors can fly with you and get you the Light Sport seaplane endorsement.
 But wait...
 You are a commercial pilot and you want a commercial pilot seaplane rating.
 That can happen in the Super Petrel as well.
 You just have to take a checkride.
 In any case the Super Petrel LS is a dream to fly.
 The turbo charger gives it an awesome kick in the pants to get it off the water quickly on a hot summer day.
 During the summer months we usually fly with the doors off for a cooler open air experience.
 The Super Petrel is a modern airplane with carbon fiber bones, Garmin G3x smarts, and Rotax 914uls muscle.

 The Lockwood AirCam is an amazing and unique machine.
 It redefines the idea of open-air flying.
 You sit out in front of the aircraft.
 The windshield blocks most of the wind.
 There is no plexiglass or aluminum to spoil your view of the world.
 It has ample power to get you up and out of the water.
 It has a high lift wing to let you fly slow and enjoy the environment or take photos.
 We have two AirCams a 2018 and a 2007 model with Garmin G3X Touch avionics.
 One even has heated seats for the cooler months the other can be fitted with a full enclosure for winter, making things nice and cosy.
 WaterWings has been granted a LODA (Letter of Deviation Authority) from the FAA allowing us to train towards private and commercial Multi Engine Sea Ratings in the AirCam.
 We are thus a one stop shop to get your MES rating in the AirCam.